20 Popular Haiku Poems for Kids

 Tips for Kids to Write Their Own Haiku Poem

 1. Before they can compose their own, kids have to gain an understanding of what a Haiku is and what its purpose is.
-Start by telling them that Haikus are a wonderful way to write about their favorite topic in as few lines as possible.
+Start by telling them that Haikus are a wonderful way to write about their favourite topic in as few lines as possible.
 Readout examples to help them understand how to write one and build a sense of how to interpret it.

 2. Pick a topic to write the haiku about.
 Individual topics can be fun but common topics in a classroom can help them come up with different creative ideas for the same subject.
 Once the topic is chosen, have them write down words that describe the subject they have chosen.
 The list can help them choose easily while drafting the lines.

 3. Stress on the 5-7-5 syllable rule for writing Haikus.
-Ensure that the kids understand what syllables are and how to recognize them in words.
+Ensure that the kids understand what syllables are and how to recognise them in words.
 If necessary use a dictionary to find syllables.
 A good exercise is to have them clap the words of each line and count along.

 4. While composing the Haiku lines instruct them to describe as many ideas as possible with fewer words and make it as vivid as possible.
 The idea is not to construct complete thoughts but describe the emotion or the visual experience of the subject.